In this Article

 What is Controller Area Network or CANbus?

+CANbus, or Controller Area Network is a communication protocol that is used to connect electronic devices in a network.
+It was originally developed for use in the automotive industry, but is now used in a wide variety of other applications as well.
 CANbus allows devices to send and receive data over a single communication line, or “bus”.
 It is a broadcast-based protocol, which means that messages are transmitted to all devices on the network, and each device decides whether or not to process the message based on its identifier.

 CANbus is known for its high level of reliability as it is able to detect and correct errors in transmitted data.
 It is also used in applications where real-time communication is important as it has a very fast transmission speed.
+Overall, CANbus is a widely-used communication protocol that is essential for many electronic systems, particularly those that require high levels of reliability and real-time communication.

 Who uses CANbus?